canstar

 4. Once you’ve checked your energy quotes and found the right plan, follow the link in our tool if available, or head to the provider’s site/give their customer service number a call to sign up.

-6. Look out for a welcome pack from your new provider and confirmation your service has changed.
+6. Look out for a welcome pack from your new provider and confirmation that your service has changed.

 7. Your new plan will list a ‘benefit period’ where conditions such as discounts, memberships or fixed rates apply – this is usually 12 months.